 - In the semester prior to participation in the College Program, you must be registered for, and passing, at least two academic courses (excluding TRS courses) with a C or better grade.

-Yes.
+If you are not accepted the first time you apply to Disney, you can apply again.
 A student in good standing may apply immediately when the next recruiting season begins.

-Starting from the time you leave home, you will be responsible for all expenses that you incur (transportation to Disney, housing, food, entertainment, etc.) You will be paid at least minimum wage at your work site.
+Starting from the time you leave home, you will be responsible for all expenses that you incur (transportation to Disney, housing, food, entertainment, etc.).
+You will be paid at least minimum wage at your work site.
 While the pay is modest, you will be given "perks" such as free admission into the parks, discounts on food and merchandise you buy while in the parks.
 Because of your Disney status, some Orlando merchants will offer discounts to you as well.
 In addition, your family is entitled to a discount on their hotel room when visiting you.